 We hope tales of our budget travel in early retirement may help or inspire others like us, whether retired yet or not.

 If you have any questions about any of the places we’ve visited, please reach out.
-And maybe one day we will see you out here in the world!
+Maybe one day we will see you out here on this fantastic planet Earth.